 Donated by the Bethel Felicity Girl Scout Service Unit, these bookshelves found a new home in our Barn Studio after some sanding and painting.
 We now use them to store supplies, artworks in progress, and, of course, books.

 The cracked, sunken concrete floor of the Barn Studio proved a constant struggle during the renovation.
 Facing record rainfalls this summer, we found ourselves battling weekly floods.
 Thanks to a generous donation from Margie Zdenek, we were able to patch the holes in the concrete and build a barrier to prevent water from seeping in.
 Now the space is safe from heavy rain.
 Thank you to everyone who encouraged and advised us while we wrestled with this tricky problem.

 FRANCESCA AND HILLARY’S STUDIO

 The room adjacent to the Barn Studio, formerly a horse wash stall, is now the site of our personal studios.
-Our interns had the great idea to use the old door of the “Red Barn” as a studio wall.
+The interns had the great idea to use the old door of the “Red Barn” as a studio wall.
 Even though it took six of us to move it, the effort was worth it in the end.

 We feel so fortunate to have had this opportunity to create a space for our community together.
 Even the creatures like our new space 😉 Scroll down for the finished renovations pictures.